 Impossibility as a Defense to a Child Support Felony

-Sometimes it is simply impossible to pay the full amount of child support.
+Sometimes it is simply impossible to pay the total amount of child support.
 Lost jobs, layoffs, health issues, and unexpected expenses can put a person in financial hardship.

-Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly and find a way to help you.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
+We will contact you promptly and find a way to help you.